Gregory H Gorman, CAPT (Ret.) Medical Corps, U.S. Navy

 Biography

 Dr. Gorman is a Professor of Pediatrics at the F. Edward Hébert School of Medicine at the Uniformed Services University.
 He is board-certified in Pediatrics, Pediatric Nephrology, and Clinical Informatics.
-He has authored over thirty-five peer-reviewed journal articles, and written one book chapter.
-His research focuses on children with kidney disease, the epidemiology of autism and other childhood illnesses, and the effects of military deployment on children.
-He is an avid practitioner of using experiential teaching methods to develop medical students, residents, fellows, and junior faculty into researchers.
+He has authored over thirty-five peer-reviewed journal articles, and written two book chapters.
+His research focuses on children with kidney disease, the epidemiology of autism and other childhood illnesses, the effects of military deployment on children, health care transitions, and the insights on disparities research that a universal healthcare system can provide.
+He is an avid practitioner of using experiential teaching methods to develop medical students, residents, fellows, and junior faculty into researchers, clinicians, and health care leaders.
 He is a member of the American Academy of Pediatrics, the Association of Pediatric Program Directors, the American Medical Informatics Association, the American Society of Pediatric Nephrology, and the American Society of Nephrology.

-Dr. Gorman’s military decorations include the Defense Meritorious Service Medal, Navy Commendation Medal with Gold Star, Navy/Marine Corps Achievement Medal with 2 Gold Stars, the Army Achievement Medal, Fleet Marine Force Medal and several military and civilian research and teaching awards.
+Dr. Gorman’s military decorations include the Defense Superior Service Medal, Defense Meritorious Service Medal, Navy Commendation Medal with Gold Star, Navy/Marine Corps Achievement Medal with 4 Gold Stars, the Army Achievement Medal, Fleet Marine Force Medal, and several military and civilian research and teaching awards.

 Dr. Gorman is a native of Baltimore, Maryland.